 4. Do a Contact Resistance test to check the Transmitter:

 On your SuperSting™ go to Menu 3, then press 1 on the keypad.

-If the Contact Resistance option 3 for B-Inf Test is turn to On but you have not installed an infinite wire and electrode, you will receive HVOVL error on all contact resistance values and all Automatic Mode measurements
+If the Contact Resistance option 3 for B-Inf Test is turned to On but you have not installed an infinity wire and electrode, you will receive HVOVL error on all contact resistance values and all Automatic Mode measurements

 5. Check the SwitchBox:

-Inspect the fuse the 1 Amp fuse on the SuperSting™ that provides power to the SwitchBox.
-On SuperSting™ WiFi models, all fuses are mounted on the left side of the face plate near the power switch.
+Inspect the fuse of the 1 Amp fuse on the SuperSting™ that provides power to the SwitchBox.
+On SuperSting™ WiFi models, all fuses are mounted on the left side of the faceplate near the power switch.
 Older systems have the 1 Amp fuse internal mounted inline.
-Please trouble shoot other items before checking this internal fuse and contact AGI for instructions on checking the internal fuse.
+Please troubleshoot other items before checking this internal fuse and contact AGI for instructions on checking the internal fuse.
 A relay test (Menu 3) will confirm if the Switchbox is receiving power and the programming of the SwitchBox matches the relay low and high address you have tested